Translate First Reorder Later: Leveraging Monotonicity in Semantic Parsing: Experiments

 \subsection{Main Results}

 We report the results of our experiments in Table \ref{tab:exact_match_main_res}.
-For all models we validate hyper-parameters on the validation sets, and then train jointly on training and validation sets.
-For both \textsc{SpanBasedSP} and \textsc{TPol} we test the models both with and without gold alignments.
-When we use gold alignments, we test with IBM models 3, 4, and 5, and pick the best out of the three.
-In general, all models achieve similar performance.
-For \textsc{SpanBasedSP} the gold alignments mode is only possible for the English version of \textsc{Geo}, as the annotations required are provided only for that language.
-For \textsc{TPol}, the choice of the modules' architecture is validated on the development set, and we report a breakdown of the performance in Section \ref{architectural-studies}.
+For \textsc{TPol}, the choice of the modules’ architecture is validated on the development set, and we report a performance breakdown in Section \ref{architectural-studies}.

-We first consider the results with gold alignments.
+We first consider the results of \textsc{TPol} trained with gold alignments.
 On the \textsc{Geo} dataset, the LSTM and mT5 achieve the lowest performance in all the partitions.
-Looking at the question partition, the other models show similar performances which is not surprising as the test split does not require compositional generalization.
-If we instead look at the query partition, \textsc{TPol} shows significant improvements over all the other models across all languages.
-In English it obtains 87.3\% outperforming both mBART (69.4\%) and \textsc{SpanBasedSP} (74.6\%).
-In Italian and German it obtains 82.4\% and 69.4\% respectively, while mBART 67.4\% and 56.3\%.
-On the length partition, \textsc{TPol} does better than mBART across all languages, while on English \textsc{SpanBasedSP} fares better.
+Looking at the question partition (\textsc{?}), the models show similar performance to mBART and \textsc{SpanBased}, which is not surprising as the test split does not require compositional generalization.
+On the query partition (\textsc{Q}), designed to test for compositional generalization, \textsc{TPol} shows significant improvements over all the other models across all languages.
+In English it obtains 87.3\% outperforming mBART (69.4\%), \textsc{SpanBased} (74.6\%) and \textsc{LEAR} (84.1\%).
+In Italian and German, it obtains 81.6\% and 69.4\% respectively, while mBART 67.4\% and 56.3\%.
+On the length partition (\textsc{LEN}), \textsc{TPol} does better than all the baselines across all languages, except for \textsc{SpanBased}, which fares better on LEN(English).
+This is only the case, however, when gold alignments are provided.

-If we examine the results obtained without gold alignments, we see that \textsc{TPol} shows considerable improvements against \textsc{SpanBasedSP} when it is also run without gold alignments.
-In particular, it improves on the English query partition obtaining 79\% against 51.8\%.
-Furthermore, the accuracy does not drop significantly with respect to \textsc{TPol} run with gold alignments.
+Looking at the results obtained without gold alignments, \textsc{TPol} shows considerable improvements over \textsc{ReMoto} and \textsc{SpanBased}.
+In particular, it improves on the English query partition obtaining 79\% against 43.2\% and 51.8\%, respectively.
+Furthermore, the accuracy does not drop significantly compared to \textsc{TPol} trained with gold alignments.
+We tested using automatic alignments from IBM models 3, 4, and 5 and picked the best out of the three.
+In general, all lead \textsc{TPol} to achieve similar performance.